 I also wanted to play around with how a contrast color bias tape binding would look.
 I’m trying different things with the garments I create to make them more interesting, and using a forest green bias binding worked really well.

 Overall, this pattern was super easy to make and follow along with.
 I made no additional adjustments to sizing and am very happy with how it turned out!
-I challenge everyone to make a fun floral kimono to add to their spring/summer wardrobe.
+I challenge everyone to make a fun floral cardigan to add to their spring/summer wardrobe.
 I can’t wait to bust this piece out when the weather here in the PNW starts to warm up!